Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - build a stock price tracker with UI

 ## Video 35: Understanding REST
+- Theory:
+    - GET - Retrieve a Resource
+    - POST - Create a new resource
+    - PUT - Update an existing resource entirely
+    - PATCH - Update an existing resouce partially
+    - DELETE - Delete a resource
+    - The URI / enpoint should represent the resource
+        - egs: /api/users
+    - Status Code:
+        - OK - 200
+        - Created - 201
+        - No Content - 204
+        - 400 - Bad requests
+        - 401 - Unauthorized
+        - 403 - Forbidden
+        - 404 - Not found
+        - 500 - Internal Server error

+- Project:
     - build a postman like application to test APIs

 ## Video 36: Building a logger library
 - Designing the logger